Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Once you are satisfied, press escape.
 3. Modal's interface with wxWidgets -- ModalWindow and the ModeManager.
   3(a).
 App init
+  i.
+Use the down arrow key to goto line 610: WX CLASS FUNCTION DEFINITIONS{...}.
+  All lines in this color are "sub-Blocks".
+  This line is a sub-block of line 105: WX INTERFACING BOILERPLATE.
+  That line is a BLOCK.
+All lines in that color are BLOCKS.
+  Press Ctrl-S(Command-S on OSX) at line 610.
+  This will open the sub-block.
+  ii.
+Goto Line 640: bool MyApp::OnInit(){...}
+  Open the comment line just above it (line 634) and read it.
+  Then open line 640.
+  Read through this code, then close the comment -- goto line 634 and Ctrl-S.
+  Goto line 646 and move the caret to MyFrame (the one after the new).
+  Press Ctrl-Right Arrow.
+  This will take you the constructor of MyFrame.
+  Goto line 656 move the caret over ModalWindow and Ctrl-Right.
+  ModalWindow is a subclass of wxWindow defined in the sub-block WX BRIDGE STRUCTURES AND FUNCTIONS.
+  Goto line 662 and move the caret over modal_init and Ctrl-Right.
+  modal_init is where the modal toolkit is initalised.
+  Note that goto using ctrl-right goes to the destination, expands it
+  and collapses the previous viewing context.
+  Goto line 8738, this is a summarised if block. open it read it and close it.
+  Any line that end in {...} is summarized and can be opened.
+  Goto line 8745 and move the caret over load_UI_state and Ctrl-Right
+  load_UI_state is an acillary fn that creates a SModeSrcEdr mode,
+  creates a SModeManager, pushes the mode onto the mode manager,
+  and returns the mode manager.
+  This is returned by modal_init() to the calling ModalWindow.
+  Now press Ctrl-Left Arrow this takes you back to modal_init.
+  Go back again (Ctrl-left) that's ModalWindow's constructor
+  Go back again that's MyFrame's constructor
+  Go back again and we're at the entry point to the app.
+  Goto line 640 and press Ctrl-S, this summarizes MyApp::OnInit().

   3(b).
 App lifetime -- Paint and Kybd event handling

   3(c).
 App exit == Modal shutdown and app state serialisation
 4. Inside Modal -- Modes of Operation and User Intents